 Students are assigned faculty advisors upon admission to the program.
 The student's letter of admission identifies both the faculty and staff advisor.
 Students are instructed to contact their Academic Services staff advisor for information related to program plans of study, registration and degree information and to contact their faculty advisor for questions related to course curriculum and content.
 Please see Appendix D for Graduate Program Procedures.|Students are assigned faculty advisors upon admission to the program.
 The student's letter of admission identifies both the faculty and staff advisor.
-Students are instructed to contact their Academic Services staff advisor for information related to program plans of study, registration and degree information and to contact their faculty advisor for questions related to course curriculum and content.
+Students are instructed to contact their Academic Services staff advisor for information related to program plans of study, registration and degree information and to contact their faculty advisor for guestions related to program plans of study, registration and degree information and to contact their faculty advisor for questions related to program plans of study, registration and degree information and to contact their faculty advisor for guestions related to program plans of study, registration and degree information and to contact their faculty advisor for questions related to course curriculum and content.
 Please see Appendix D for Graduate Program Procedures.